byronknoll/jax-compress/README.md

 # After decompression:
 ./enwik9-preproc d final.dat
 ```

+  * enwik9 decompressor size is 60,872 bytes.
+It is a zip file which contains:
+      * jax_compress notebook
+      * enwik9 article reordering code.
+This doesn't include the new_article_order, which is only needed for compression.
+      * NNCP preprocessor code
+      * dictionary for enwik9

 See the [Large Text Compression Benchmark](http://mattmahoney.net/dc/text.html) for more information about the test files and a comparison with other compression programs.